codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 same in both sentences, and so this renders the meaning of the word `Python` the same in both sentences.
 This is because word2vec is the **context-free** model, so it will ignore the context and always give the same embedding for the word `Python` irrespective of the context.

-BERT, on the other hand, is a context-based model.
+**BERT**, on the other hand, is a **context-based model**.
 It will understand the context and then generate the embedding for the word based on the context.
 So, for the preceding two sentences, it will give different embeddings for the word 'Python' based on the context.